gitbls/pistrong/CertInstall.md

 A client device must have the correct certificates installed in order to use the VPN.
 The details for installing certificate(s) and configuring the VPN vary by operating system.
 Here are step-by-step instructions for tested client operating systems.

+## Android

+I'm not an Android user, and I'm sure there are better/alternate ways to install Certs on Android.
+This is how I did it.

+* I put the .p12 Cert on a web server and browsed to that URL with the browser.
+The browser noticed that it was a Cert and asked if I wanted to install it.
+Simple, except for needing to type in the Cert password
+* Another approach is to get the Cert onto the Android system somehow and then use *Install certificates from storage* in the *Settings* app to install them
+* Once the Cert is installed, download and install the strongSwan VPN Client from the Play Store
+* Start the VPN Client and add a new VPN Profile:
+   * **Server identity:** the server name (Fully-qualified domain name or IP address) provided in the mail from `pistrong`
+   * **VPN Type:** IKEv2 Certificate
+   * **User Certificate:** choose the certificate matching the Local ID for the Cert
+   * **Profile name:** Your own descriptive name for the VPN
+   * **Server identity:** The Remote ID provided in the mail (This is the VPN SAN key)
+   * **Client identity:** the Local ID given to you in the mail (this is also the certificate/profile name, e.g., *user@dev-vpnhost@myvpn.net*)
+   * **User Authentication:** Tap and change to **Certificate**
+   * Tap **Save**

+Start the VPN by tapping on the new VPN connection in the strongSwan VPN Client

 ## iOS Cert Installation

 Here are two different methods to install the Certs on an iOS device, depending on how the Certs are sent.
 Other methods can be used, such as the Apple Configurator, but they are out of scope for pistrong and this document.